 The first night, nurses will continually check your blood pressure, heart rate and breathing.
 You will be fairly sleepy after surgery.
 You will be given intravenous (IV) fluids.
 You will start out with a clear liquid diet and then move to solid foods as you can handle them.
-You may start walking with help the day after surgery.
+You will be out of bed to the chair and walking the night of surgery.